v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 It sounds complicated, but really what you are doing is very simple.
 We adjust all the gadgets that we have found taking into account what is the base of libc, as well as the section in memory in which we are going to write with respect to the base of the binary.

-We create our payload (`line 18`), we start the rop introducing the junk (`520 bytes`) and we make a loop over our payload in fragments of `8 bytes`, for each iteration an address in memory is established in which it will be written, starting from the initial base (`line 23`), this address is stored in `rdi`, the following is to take the 8 bytes corresponding to the payload (and in case of needing it because it does not have 8 bytes long, add nullbytes to fill it), store these bytes in `rdx` (`line 25`).
+Lets start by defining our payload (`line 18`) and start the rop chain with the `520 bytes` of junk, we loop over our payload in fragments of `8 bytes`, for each iteration an address in memory is established in which it will be written, starting from the initial base (`line 23`), this address is stored in `rdi`, the following is to take the 8 bytes corresponding to the payload (and in case of needing it because it does not have 8 bytes long, add nullbytes to fill it), store these bytes in `rdx` (`line 25`).
 Subsequently, the content of `rdx` is moved to the memory address indicated by `rdi`.
-At the end of the for loop, what we have achieved is to write the whole string of our payload in memory.
+At the end of the for loop.
+What we have achieved is to write the whole string of our payload in memory.

-For the final phase, all we do is push the address with the start of our payload into `rdi` and call system, which uses `rdi` as the first function parameter.
+For the final phase, all we need to do is push the address pointing at the start of our payload into `rdi` and call system, which uses `rdi` as the first parameter.

-We save the final result in a file, and use the functionality of the application that we had seen before to upload our file.
+We save the final result in a file, and use the functionality of `beta.html` to upload our file.

 ## Getting user shell